 Infective endocarditis can be life threatening if not treated promptly.
 Unfortunately, signs of infective endocarditis can resemble many other illnesses.
-Talk to your doctor immediately if you experience any of the above symptoms.
+Talk to your doctor immediately if you experience any of the symptoms listed above.

 When you visit your doctor, you will first be asked to describe your symptoms.
-Then your doctor will perform a physical examination.
-He or she will listen to your heart with a stethoscope.
-This checks for sounds of a murmur, which may be present with infective endocarditis.
+Your doctor will then perform a physical examination.
+They will listen to your heart with a stethoscope and check for sounds of a murmur, which may be present with infective endocarditis.
 Your doctor may also check for a fever and feel for an enlarged spleen by pressing on your left upper abdomen.

 If your doctor suspects infective endocarditis, your blood will be tested for bacteria.
 A complete blood count (CBC) may also be used to check for anemia.
 A shortage of red blood cells can occur with infective endocarditis.

-Your doctor may also order an electrocardiogram (ECG).
-An ECG monitors electrical activity in your heart.
+Your doctor may also order an electrocardiogram (EKG).
+An EKG monitors electrical activity in your heart.
 This painless test can find an irregular heartbeat caused by endocarditis.